thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-09-06-23-advertise-with-raktech-apps.markdown

 ![](/assets/images/indieappsoption.png)

 ### Impact
-From September 1, 2022 to September 1, 2023, Hello There and Artbox have had a combined **2.5 million** App Store Impressions.
-Both apps have been featured by Apple in various collections and promoted In-App Events.
+From September 1, 2022 to Oct 21, 2025, Hello There, Artbox, and Bento|Craft have had a combined **8.8 million** App Store Impressions.
+The apps have been featured by Apple in various collections and promoted In-App Events.

 ![](/assets/images/indielist.png)

-~~As of Sept 20, 2023 there are over 25 participating indie apps!~~
-As of Nov 29, 2023 there are over 30 participating indie apps!
+As of Oct 22, 2025 there are over 30 participating indie apps!

 | App Name | Developer |
 | --- | ---: |